 For sending a fax, you'll get a well-defined pop-up screen dubbed "Websend" that makes it simple to send faxes directly from a Web browser.
 You can enter data manually or pick from your contacts list (import as CSV file from Outlook, Gmail, Yahoo, AOL, Hotmail and Comcast); you can choose the country the fax is going to, add up to 50 fax recipients, choose to include a basic cover page, add up to 10 document attachments to send, and choose the quality of the fax.
 The cover page is a weakness here: You have no choices for the cover page's design, and it's not even clear what is on the cover page beyond the message you enter into the box on the Websend form.

 The service provides Web-based access to all of your inbound and outbound faxes.
 You can organize, print and save faxes.
-However, that said, you're equally as likely to use email to send faxes.
+However, you're equally as likely to use email to send faxes.
 With MetroFax, simply send a fax to the 10-digit phone number (as with Nextiva, don't include a "1" first), followed by @metrofax.com.
 Add a subject and email message to create a cover page, attach your file to fax and hit send.
 I saw no noticeable delays in sending or receiving faxes.

 Inbound faxes arrive as PDF or TIFF files in your email inbox, but you don't have control over notifications, or limiting their arrival into your inbox.
+You can enable up to five email addresses for use with one account, the same as on Efax.

 File Format Support